ycm-core/YouCompleteMe/README.md

 #### The `FixIt` subcommand

-Where available, attempts to make changes to the buffer to correct diagnostics on the current line.
-Where multiple suggestions are available (such as when there are multiple ways to resolve a given warning, or where multiple diagnostics are reported for the current line), the options are presented and one can be selected.
+Where available, attempts to make changes to the buffer to correct diagnostics, or perform refactoring, on the current line or selection.
+Where multiple suggestions are available (such as when there are multiple ways to resolve a given warning, or where multiple diagnostics are reported for the current line, or multiple refactoring tweaks are available), the options are presented and one can be selected.

 Completers which provide diagnostics may also provide trivial modifications to the source in order to correct the diagnostic.
 Examples include syntax errors such as missing trailing semi-colons, spurious characters, or other errors which the semantic engine can deterministically suggest corrections.

+Completers (LSPs) may also provide refactoring tweaks, which may be available even when no diagnostic is presented for the current line.
+These include function extraction, variable extraction, `switch` population, constructor generation, ...
+The tweaks work for a selection as well.
+Consult your LSP for available refactorings.

 If no fix-it is available for the current line, or there is no diagnostic on the current line, this command has no effect on the current buffer.
 If any